nachotacos69/WikiEater/README.md

-# WikiEater
+# This will cover only the following
+- GOD EATER BURST (USA,JP, EUR)
-Small Documentation for GOD EATER modding
+- GOD EATER 2 (JP)